-Proposal 1 was approved by the unanimous written consent of the Board dated March 18, 1996.
+Proposal 1 was approved by the unanimous written consent of the Board dated March 18, 1996, subject to the approval thereof by the stockholders of the Company.
 THE BOARD RECOMMENDS THAT STOCKHOLDERS VOTE IN FAVOR OF PROPOSAL 1.

 ELECTION OF DIRECTORS (PROPOSAL 2)